 Ima kimi wa jibun de jibun o kanshi deki-sō ni mo nai yo.

-Translation: You are currently not able to be your own tutor.
+Translation: At the moment you are not capable of being your own tutor.

 そうですか

-To conclude, it is worth highlighting the famous expression そうですか (sou desu ka), which means "Really?" and may even sound a bit sarcastic depending on the context.
+To conclude, it is worth highlighting the famous expression そうですか (sou desu ka), which means “Is that so?” and which, depending on the context, can even sound a bit sarcastic.
 Now that we better understand the use of そう, it is worth reflecting on how it fits into this question: what leads someone to use this expression and what is the intention behind it?
 This reasoning exercise will help deepen your understanding even further.

 With the knowledge gained about the meaning and applications of そう, our sentences in Japanese become richer and more expressive.
-Understanding how a single word can convey so many nuances allows us to better grasp what the Japanese want to say in different situations.
+Understanding how a single word can convey so many nuances allows us to better grasp what Japanese people mean in different situations.
 The next step is to practice: memorize the examples, use them in conversations, and over time, the expression そう will become a natural part of your vocabulary, allowing you to communicate more fluently and accurately.